| |

 Business Background

-After his return in 1972 Mr. Burnell founded Arnell Enterprises, Inc., a diversified Architecture, Engineering and Real Estate Development Company.
+After his return in 1972, Mr. Burnell founded Arnell Enterprises, Inc., a diversified Architecture, Engineering and Real Estate Development Company.
 The firm began by doing general consulting and residential investing and remodeling.
 In 1972 Arnell began its own in-house construction program, erecting both new apartments and single family homes in Manhattan Beach and Hermosa Beach, California.
 By 1973, the company was building high-quality custom homes in Manhattan Beach, and received the first of many nominations for Community Beautification Awards.

-In 1982 Mr. Burnell was invited to join Hermenet Inc. of San Francisco by its founder - Dr. Fernando Flores, the prior Finance Minister of Chile - as a Management Consultant, later becoming V.P. for Corporate Development for Dr. Flores next company, Logonet, Inc. In that capacity, he developed, conducted and supervised specialized management training programs and individualized consulting for a number of the top Fortune companies and their executives in the field of Organizational Communications and Corporate Effectiveness.
+In 1982 Mr. Burnell was invited to join Hermenet Inc. of San Francisco by its founder - Dr. Fernando Flores, the prior Finance Minister of Chile - as a Management Consultant, later becoming V.P. for Corporate Development for Dr. Flores' next company, Logonet, Inc. In that capacity, he developed, conducted and supervised specialized management training programs and individualized consulting for a number of the top Fortune companies and their executives in the field of Organizational Communications and Corporate Effectiveness.

-Clients included:
+Clients have included:

 AT&T, The American Society of Testing Materials (ASTM), Baxter Int'l, Bell Laboratories, Adolph Coors Co., Citicorp, Digital Equipment Corporation, Dupont, Exxon, First Interstate Bank, Hewlett Packard, IBM, ITT, Lockheed, The Mt.
 Sinai Hospital Faculty/Staff (NYC), Marriott Corporation, Memorex, McDonalds, McDonnell Douglas, MCA Corporation, Monsanto, Motorola, NASA, Nutrasweet, Oppenheimer, Prudential, Quest, Security Pacific Bank, Syntex Corporation, TRW, The Universities of Michigan, Texas and Southern California, Wang Laboratories, The World Bank, and a number of City, County, and State governments as well as agencies of the Federal Government.